1995parham-learning/1995parham-learning.github.io/content/concepts/Raft.md

 To maintain these server status(es), the Raft algorithm divides time into small terms of arbitrary length.
 Each term is identified by a monotonically increasing number, called **term number**.
 This term number is maintained by every node and is passed while communications between nodes.
+Every term starts with an election to determine the new leader.
+The candidates ask for votes from other server nodes(followers) to gather majority.
+If the majority is gathered, the candidate becomes the leader for the current term.